astral-sh/rye/docs/guide/pyproject.md

 ## `tool.rye.managed`

++++ 0.3.0

-This is a purely informational key that tells rye that this project is supposed to be managed by Rye.
-This key is not changing any behavior in Rye, but it's a hint to better aid the user experience.
+This key tells rye that this project is supposed to be managed by Rye.
+This key primarily affects some automatic creation of virtualenvs.
+For instance Rye will not try to initialize a virtualenv when using shims without this flag.
+It can be forced enabled in the global config.

 ```toml
 [tool.rye]